Fereshteh Pasargad Hotel

 The complex is being developed on a 4,575 m2 area and includes over 105,000 m2 total area with a height of 230 m over 46 floors.
 It will consist of parking on 9 floors, commercial and office spaces with conference halls and crafts stores on 7 floors, 3 floors for mechanical and electrical uses, amusement centres and restaurants on 4 floors, 1 floor for a lobby and 30 floors of five-star hotel accommodation.

-The construction of the project has started in 2011 and it is estimated for completion in 2024.
+The construction of the project has started in 2011 and it is estimated for completion in 2025.
+The hotel received attention for its construction methods deep.